The Persian Calendar (Solar Hijri Calendar)

 A year in the Solar Hijri calendar is divided into 12 months of varying lengths.
 The first 6 months have 31 days, and months 7 through 11 have 30 days.
 The last month, Esfand, has 29 days in a common year and 30 days in a leap year.

-The name of months in the Persian solar calendar originate from Zoroastrian history and the Persian Empire which dates back 2500 years.
+The name of months in the Persian solar calendar originates from Zoroastrian history and the Persian Empire which dates back 2500 years.
 After the introduction of Islam, the calendar was adjusted to begin with the date at the Prophet Mohammed’s migration from Mecca to Medina in 622 AD.

 According to this calendar, a solar year has 12 months lasting 30 days each (366 every leap year).